EHotwagner/RecoilEngine/AI/Wrappers/DotNet/README.md

 ## Overview

-The .NET wrapper allows you to write AI implementations in C# and other .NET languages.
+The .NET wrapper allows you to write AI implementations in C#, F#, and other .NET languages.
 It provides a bridge between the native C AI interface and managed .NET code, handling marshalling of data types, events, and commands.

+### F# Support

+The wrapper is designed to be highly F#-friendly, with:
+- Type-safe domain modeling using discriminated unions and records
+- Active patterns for pattern matching on game entities
+- Option types instead of null references
+- Railway-oriented programming for error handling
+- Computation expressions for command chaining
+- Functional reactive programming patterns for event handling

+See `FSharpConsiderations.md` for detailed F# integration guidelines.

 ## Architecture